Viking Line: Early years: 1959–1966

-In 1962, a disagreement caused a group of people to leave Rederi Ab Vikinglinjen and form a new company, Rederi Ab Ålandsfärjan, who began a service linking Gräddö and Mariehamn the following year.
+In 1962, internal disagreements led a group of shareholders to leave Rederi Ab Vikinglinjen and establish Rederi Ab Ålandsfärjan, which began operating a Gräddö–Mariehamn route the following year.

-Soon the three companies, all competing for passengers between Åland Islands and Sweden, realised that they in the long run all stood to lose from mutual competition.
-In 1965 Vikinglinjen and Slite began collaborating, and in the end of July 1966 Viking Line was established as a marketing company for all three companies.
-At this time Rederi Ab Vikinglinjen changed their name to Rederi Ab Solstad, in order to avoid confusion with the marketing company.
+As competition intensified, the three companies realized that continued rivalry would be unsustainable.
+In 1965, Vikinglinjen and Slite began cooperating, and in late July 1966 Viking Line was established as a joint marketing company for all three operators.
+To avoid confusion with the new brand, Rederi Ab Vikinglinjen changed its name to Rederi Ab Solstad.
 The red hull livery was adopted from Slite's Ålandspilen service (to which it had been taken from the colour of the chairman's wife's lipstick!).
 In 1967 Rederi Ab Ålandsfärjan changed its name to SF Line and in 1977 Rederi Ab Solstad was merged into its mother company Rederi Ab Sally.

 1967–1985

-Because Viking Line was only a marketing company, each owner company retained their individual fleets and could choose on which routes to set their ships (naturally there was also co-ordination on schedules and such).
-Each company's ships were easy to distinguish by name: all Sally ships had a "Viking" prefix on their names, Slite took their names from Roman and Greek mythologies, while SF Line's names ended with -ella in honor of managing director Gunnar Eklund's wife Ellen Eklund.
+During this period, Viking Line functioned solely as a marketing company.
+Each owner retained control of its own fleet and routes, although schedules were coordinated.
+The ships were easily distinguished by naming conventions: Sally vessels carried the prefix Viking, Slite ships were named after figures from Roman and Greek mythology, and SF Line vessels ended with the suffix -ella, honoring managing director Gunnar Eklund's wife, Ellen.